A word, first, on the audacity of coupling the names of

 One is immediately reminded of the scene in generative

-linguistics, from the publication of Chomsky’s “Remarks on Nominalization” on.
+linguistics, from the publication of Chomsky’s “Remarks on Nominalization” on: repeatedly pulling the rug out from under the feet of his followers.

 ~